ayshikakap31/Sentiment-Classification-from-Reviews/README.md

 # Sentiment-Classification-from-Reviews
-This project aims to classify the sentiment of text reviews as either positive or negative
+This project aims to classify the sentiment of text reviews as either positive or negative.